Azure-Samples/cognitive-services-vision-csharp-sdk-quickstarts/Face/README.md

 ## Features

-These samples demonstrate how to use the Face client library for C# to perform the following actions.
+These samples demonstrate how to use the Face client library for C# to perform the following actions

+* Detect faces in an image
+* Get age and gender of each face

+ Two image input methods are demonstrated for each sample:

+* Uploading a local image
+* Specifying the URL of a remote image

 ## Getting Started